 North Star has been a game changer for its primarily first-to-college students since it opened in 2000.
 But for the average American student, the view isn’t so rosy.
 Only 67 percent of high school graduates go to college, and only 38 percent are actually considered ready for college and career when they graduate.
-For low-income students, the statistics are bleaker still: Only 2 percent are considered college and career ready, and only 26 percent earn a college degree within five or six years.

 The economic implications are staggering — one study estimated that the U.S. GDP would rise by $100 trillion if our high schoolers could catch up to Finland’s kids.

 Against this dismaying backdrop, gathering data on which high schools are helping kids succeed in college is more urgent than ever.
 In 2018, GreatSchools set out to find those schools, using newly available data on college preparation, enrollment, persistence and remediation.
 Our first College Success Awards in 2018 identified 814 high schools across nine states.
 In 2019, 1,722 public high schools in 25 states earned College Success Awards based on an updated methodology that also identifies those that help low-income students succeed.